VolkanSah/Python-Modules-Overview/README.md

 - `tkinter`: A module for creating graphical user interfaces (GUI) with Tk.
 - `PyQt`: A module for creating GUI applications with Qt.

 Feel free to contribute and update this list as you discover new modules or gain experience with the existing ones.
+IT WILL HELP BEGINNERS1